HyperviewHQ/hyperview_docs/documentation/product/using-hyperview/layout-management/topics/location-layouts.md

 ### Setting up Map Mode

-01. Browse to a data center location (*Assets → Overview → Asset Hierarchy →* location).
+01. Browse to a data center location (*Assets → Overview → Hierarchy →* location).
 02. Open the location's Properties page (*Information → Properties*).
 03. Make sure the Address field (under Contact) is populated.
 If it is empty or needs to be updated, click on the pen icon for the field and start typing the location's street address.
 04. Matching addresses will appear in the dropdown list as you type.
 Select the correct address.